 PARIS — Concerns over the intellectual property (IP) rights of its X3 high-speed technology helped to sway Eurocopter and EADS North America (EADS NA) to withdraw from the U.S. Army’s Joint Multi-Role advanced-rotorcraft technology demonstration program.
 While EADS NA North America CEO Sean O’Keefe has identified cost as one of the key drivers of the decision, Eurocopter’s new CEO, Guillaume Faury, told journalists at the Paris air show that the company had made the “strategic ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Eurocopter CEO: Intellectual Property Concerns Swayed JMR Pullout".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Eurocopter CEO: Intellectual Property Concerns Swayed JMR Pullout".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.